munificent/craftinginterpreters/book/a-map-of-the-territory.md

 * **Compiling** is an *implementation technique* that involves translating a source language to some other -- usually lower-level -- form.
 When you generate bytecode or machine code, you are compiling.
-When you transpile to another high-level language you are compiling too.
+When you transpile to another high-level language, you are compiling too.

 * When we say a language implementation "is a **compiler**", we mean it translates source code to some other form but doesn't execute it.
 The user has